 - Master Econometrics and Management Science

 - Master Economics and Business

-- Must have registered for one of the above-mentioned master programmes at Erasmus School of Economics in StudielinkOpens external, as well as having submitted the application documents in the EUR Application Portal before 1 February in order to be considered for the scholarship.
+- Must have registered for one of the above-mentioned master programmes at Erasmus School of Economics in Studielink, as well as having submitted the application documents in the EUR Application Portal before 1 March (current ESE pre-master students can contact us for their application procedure) in order to be considered for the scholarship.

-- Must have achieved excellent study results during his/her previous bachelor programme.
-This means an average final result of at least grade 8.5 on a grading scale of 1-10.
+- Must have achieved excellent study results during his/her previous bachelor programme, and if applicable, during the pre-master programme.
+This means an average final result of at least grade 8.0 on a grading scale of 1-10.

 - Must be able to demonstrate the reason why this scholarship will enlarge his/her opportunity to study at Erasmus School of Economics by including a detailed financial statement, describing your financial situation and how you plan to finance your studies (i.e. cover your tuition fee payment), in case you will receive the Erasmus University Holland Scholarship.

 - Must have completed the immigration application before 15 May.
 Completing the immigration procedure entails having submitted the immigration application documents, as well as having transferred the remaining tuition fee + remaining part of the living fee deposit + the IND handling fee before 15 May.
 For more information, please see the section ‘Amount and payment’ below and the website on immigration procedures for prospective students.

 - Must eventually be enrolled no later than 1 September of the academic year for which the scholarship is being requested.
 An admission offer is not required at the moment of application, however, only students with an admission offer will be considered for the Erasmus University Holland Scholarship.

 Terms and conditions

 The applicant granted the Erasmus University Holland Scholarship should be aware that it applies to only one academic year and he/she can only receive the scholarship once.